don-hue/Digital-Libary/README.md

 # Digital-Libary

-Part of Odin Proejct
+Another Project to boost my Web-Dev skills.

-Part of the assignement was to construct a webpage at which a user can input their Books and get a display of their current BookList
+A simple webpage at which an user can input their Books and get a display of their current BookList.
+The Booklist is stored in the LocalStorage.

-As a additional credit I implemented LocalStorage feature.
+As a personal flavour, I added Dark-Mode support.

-Dark-Mode and Light-Mode was my personal flavour.

-Firebase that is a Cloud-based storage of Book-List is work in progress.